dunnleaccount/learnyougtfs/data/README.md

 ## Downloading Data

-1. `Use get_agencies.py` (or whatever other method you like) to snag a list of all of the agencies with GTFS:
+1. Use `python get_agencies.py` (make sure python is installed or whatever other method you like) to snag a list of all of the agencies with GTFS:

 `wget http://www.gtfs-data-exchange.com/api/agencies -O agencies.json`